JustinCheung168/comic-pull/README.md

 pip install -r requirements.txt
 ```

-Set the LIBRARY variable in config.py to the path on your system that you want to download to by default.
+Set the DEFAULT_LIBRARY_PATH variable in config.py to the path on your system that you want to download to by default.

 ### Pulling a comic